confluentinc/event-streaming-patterns/docs/event-processing/idempotent-writer.md

 ![idempotent-writer](../img/idempotent-writer.svg)

 Generally speaking, this can be addressed by native support for idempotent clients.
 This means that a writer may try to produce an Event more than once, but the Event Streaming Platform detects and discards duplicate write attempts for the same Event.
-The resulting Events in the Event Stream are unique, ensuring that a consumer's computed results remain accurate.

 ## Implementation
 To make an Apache Kafka® producer idempotent, configure your producer with the following setting: